Growing up as I did in the fat obsessed 80s and 90s, steak was verboten in our house.

 7) Bake for about 40 minutes, or until done.

-Then I went to college in the Middle West of our great cattle-producing nation, wherein I learned that everyone eats steak.
+At last, I went to college in the Middle West of our great cattle-producing nation, wherein I learned that everyone eats steak.
 Even people from New York.
 It’s called New York Strip for a reason!
 No, people don’t sniff at it.
 They love it.
-In fact, it’s a luxurious delicacy!
+In fact, it’s a luxurious delicacy.
 Did you know that?
-I didn’t!
+I certainly didn’t!
+We didn’t eat red meat!

-So, I dabbed at it, eating bites of other people’s strips and filets.
-And then, late in my chaotic sophomore year, towards the tail end of the spring semester, the slow smiling Mid-Western boy that I loved finally invited me to dinner with his parents.
+Tentatively, I made forays towards it, eating bites of other people’s strips and filets from their plates, in exchange for what I had ordered, usually the weirdest thing on the menu, because that was me.
+Clueless about steak, fluent in shellfish.
+And then, late in my chaotic, epic, very fun sophomore year, towards the very tail end of the spring semester, the slow smiling Mid-Western boy that I loved invited me to dinner with his parents- finally.

-This was a coup and a half, because while I had eagerly introduced him to every person that I ever spoke to, met or came to visit me, from my best guy friend from high school to my little sister, he… did not.
-In fact, earlier in the year he had taken another girl he was dating to meet his parents, rather than me.
-A girl that was also sort of his girlfriend, and also sort of not (well, so he insisted to my face, though rumor had it otherwise, that she was just his girlfriend, and I was simply not), and also in an overlapping group of my friends, who was sort of my friend and sort of not, because how?
-A girl… from Minnesota!
-And then it turned out that they, the girl and the parents, had all met before… at his house!
+The dinner invitation was a coup and a half.
+I had eagerly introduced him to every person that I ever spoke to, met, or came to visit me, including but not limited to: my best guy friend from high school, my little sister, my high school guidance counselor.
+And he… did not.
+In fact- this is where things get even more complicated- earlier in the year he had taken another girl– another girl he was dating– to meet his parents, rather than me.
+That girl that was also sort of his girlfriend, and also sort of not, or so he insisted to my face.
+Rumor had it otherwise; that she was indeed his girlfriend, and I was indeed not.
+To make the whole thing so much for fun and interesting, she and I had overlapping friends, so she was sort of my friend and sort of not, because how?
+She was from Minnesota!
+It actually turned out that they, the girl and the parents, had all met before… at his house!
 Over the summer!
 While I was at home, working!
 (Three days a week at the most magical place in New York City, my cousin’s silk flower factory, and two days and the other most magical place in New York City, the beauty department of McCall’s Magazine!
 But still, it was work.
 I was not having fun in Fond du Lac!)
+So you can see how there was some confusion.
+I’m dizzy even writing it.

 When I would get sad about this state affairs that first semester, and appeal to her as we sat smoking on her bed in our tank tops, Katie would just sigh, roll her eyes, ash in her diet coke and change the subject.
 I was boring, so boring, with it.
-There were so many other things to do and see and people to like.
+There were so many other things to do and see and so many other people to fall in love with.
 Why was I wasting my time?
+She thought slow-smile was duller than dull, and that his roommate was a much preferably option.
+She was likely right.

 Then we, she and I, would get dressed to go out, dolled up like molls, or as close as we could get, because this was the late 90’s and Swing was a Thing.
-While our colleagues wore black pants and stacked heeled boots, or jeans and Timberlands, we wore pencil skirts and twin sets and open toed thick-heeled pumps.
+While our student colleagues wore black pants and stacked heeled boots, or jeans and Timberlands, we wore pencil skirts and twin sets and thick-heeled pumps with open toes, simply perfect for letting the slush freeze the soles of your feet.
 It was ten degrees outside.
 In our fake fur coats, we held each other so as not to fall on the ice.
-Our lips were brownish red, or reddish brown, and we were insouciant, sweet martini shaped drinks (but not actual martinis) in hand, served to us for free by our friends who were also bartenders.
+Our lips were brownish red, or reddish brown, and we were insouciant, and drank sweet martini shaped drinks (but not actual martinis), served to us for free by our friends who were also bartenders.
 Oddly, we also often wore bell bottoms, the bigger the better.

 A “French” Martini